Aayushkr2574/Team-Pandavs-Intel-Unnati-Industrial-Training--Intel-Product-Sentiment-Analysis-/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any features, bug fixes, or enhancements.

 ### License
 This project is licensed under the MIT License.
-See the (LICENSE) file for more details.
+See the (https://github.com/Aayushkr2574/Team-Pandavs-Intel-Unnati-Industrial-Training--Intel-Product-Sentiment-Analysis-/blob/main/LICENSE) file for more details.

 ### Contact
 For any questions or suggestions, please contact (mailto:aayush2574@gmail.com).